OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 The following statistics are added to the Overview sheet:

 * Average
-* Standard Deviation (sample)
+* Standard Deviation (sampled)
 * Minimum
 * Maximum
-* Quartiles (sample)

-Depending on the set reservoir size, some statistics are approximations rather than true population statistics.
+* Quartiles: q1, median, q3 (sampled)

-If the number of values is smaller than the reservoir size, then the standard deviation and three quartile boundaries are based on only the sample.
+If the number of values is smaller than the set reservoir size, then the standard deviation and three quartile boundaries are the exact population statistics.
-The sample is taken using a Uniform Sampling Reservoir to resemble the underlying distributions as close as possible.
+Otherwise, the statistics are approximated based on a representative sample.
 The average, minimum and maximum are always true population statistics.
+For dates, the numerical statistics are calculated by using epoch days.
+The standard deviation of dates is given in days, the other statistics are converted to a date representation.

 ## Generating Fake Data
 This feature allows one to create a fake dataset based on a WhiteRabbit scan report.